-Fair Work inspectors have raided restaurants and cafes along a popular Melbourne dining strip after complaints of widespread wage theft.
+Fair Work inspectors have raided restaurants and cafes along a popular Melbourne dining strip.

 Inspectors are checking that businesses are paying their workers proper wages and also lawful entitlements.

-They are also making sure they are keeping proper employment records.
+They are also making sure they are keeping proper employment records and issuing pay slips.

 Fair Work inspectors raid Melbourne restaurants and cafes

-The workplace watchdog launched the raids as a result of receiving multiple complaints from workers in the area.
+The workplace watchdog launched the surprise raids as a result of multiple wage theft complaints from workers in the area.